courselabs/elk-stack/README.md

 # ELK Stack

-Labs and exercises to help you learn Elastichsearch, Logstash and Kibana.
+Labs and exercises to help you learn Elasticsearch, Logstash and Kibana.

 Live at https://elkstack.courselabs.co.